spyreto/one-click-checkout/README.md

 ### How do I install and activate the One-Click Checkout plugin?

-You can install the plugin by downloading it from a trusted source and uploading it to your WordPress Dashboard under Plugins > Add New.
+You can install the plugin by downloading it and uploading it to your WordPress Dashboard under Plugins > Add New.
 Once uploaded, click "Activate" to start using it.

 ### Can I customize the appearance of the 'Buy Now' button?